jina-ai/jina/docs/datatype/image/small-images-inside-big-images/formulating-problem.md

 {ref}`this section <flow-topology>` to learn more.
 ```

 Cool, but what about the other indexer ?

 Well, it should support matching and indexing chunks of images after they are
 segmented.
 Therefore, it needs to support vector search along with indexing.
-The [Jina Hub](hub.jina.ai) already
+The [Jina Hub](https://hub.jina.ai) already
 includes such indexers (for example, `SimpleIndexer`), however, we will create our own version of simple indexer.
 And
-BTW, it will be convenient to rename this indexer to `chunks_indexer`.
+by the way, it will be convenient to rename this indexer to `chunks_indexer`.

 Alright, before seeing the final architecture, let's agree on names for our executors:
 * `chunks_indexer`: `SimpleIndexer`
 * `root_indexer`: `LMDBStorage` (well because we use LMDB)
-* `encoder`: `CLIPImageEncoder` (yes we will be using the `CLIP` model)
+* `encoder`: `CLIPImageEncoder` (yes we will be using the `CLIP` model to encode images)
 * `segmenter`: `YoloV5Segmenter`.
 Actually we could name `object-detector` but `segmenter` is a term that aligns
-more with Jina's terminology
+better with Jina's terminology
 * `ranker`: `SimpleRanker` (trust me it's going to be simple)

 Finally, here is what our Flows will look like.